zeek/zeek-docs/doc/scripts/base/bif/strings.bif.zeek.rst

    <http://en.wikipedia.org/wiki/Levenshtein_distance>`__ for more information.

-   :s1: The first string.
+   :param s1: The first string.

-   :s2: The second string.
+   :param s2: The second string.

    :returns: The Levenshtein distance of two strings as a count.